Error-mitigated quantum metrology via enhanced virtual purification: Results

-To further enhance the performance of PVCP, a multi-layer implementation can be employed.
+To further enhance the performance of VCP-PEC, a multi-layer implementation can be employed.
 The scaling of bias and variance can be determined by extending the previous analysis.
-Fig.~\ref{fig:mse}(b) presents the results for the 2nd-order PVCP.
+Figure~\ref{fig:mse}(b) presents the results for the 2nd-order VCP-PEC.
 For small $N$, the single-layer implementation is most effective, as additional layers are impeded by noise introduced by the cSWAP gates.
-However, when $N$ exceeds 100, the multi-layer PVCP outperforms the single-layer one, enabling higher precision in parameter estimation.
-For larger $L$, the value of $N$ at which the bias of PVCP converges to the noisy case increases, demonstrating the effectiveness of the multi-layer PVCP.
+However, when $N$ exceeds 100, the multi-layer VCP-PEC outperforms the single-layer one, enabling higher precision in parameter estimation.
+For larger $L$, the value of $N$ at which the bias of VCP-PEC converges to the noisy case increases, demonstrating the effectiveness of the multi-layer VCP-PEC.
 Additionally, although the variance (specifically, the value of $\gamma$) scales exponentially with the number of layers $L$, for probe states of constant size, the increase in variance can still be manageable under practical values of $L$.

-Additionally, the analysis of variance in the Appendix~\ref{apx:variance} quantifies the statistical error introduced by each noise in the control subsystem.
-As discussed in Appendix~\ref{apx:sampling_comparison}, the optimal cost to mitigate the noise can be higher than simply ignoring the noise.
-This finding is reasonable, as the sampling cost for QEM mentioned earlier is designed to handle arbitrary circuits, whereas the sampling cost we derived applies specifically to virtual purification-based quantum circuits.
-Nonetheless, this observation further underscores the efficiency of our protocol.
+Therefore, when $N=\mathcal{O}(p^{-1})$, where $p$ is the error rate of the encoding channel, there exists a region where VCP-PEC achieves substantial bias reduction while effectively controlling variance to preserve quantum advantage.
+For practical implementations, setting $m=2$ with a constant $L$ could be a suitable choice.